 2. Grapefruit Seed oil

 Grapefruit Seed Oil, which is extracted from the seeds and leaves of grapefruit, is also a potent athlete’s foot treatment because of its antimicrobial properties.
-In addition, grapefruit seed oil is also effective against various diseases and viruses including cold sore, acne, warts and dandruff.
-This oil can be taken orally, but is recommended to be applied topically for mild to moderate athlete’s foot cases.
+In addition, grapefruit seed oil is also effective against various diseases and viruses including cold sore, acne, warts, and dandruff.
+This oil can be taken orally but is recommended to be applied topically for mild to moderate athlete’s foot cases.

 Wash and dry your feet.
-Make sure that the skin in between your toenails are also dry.
+Make sure that the skin in between your toenails is also dry.
 Apply grapefruit seed oil on the affected area.
 Let it rest for an hour.
 Repeat this process 3 to 4 times daily.